dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshooting-lookout-integration.md

 You may see a 404 *you are not authorized to access the service* error when you login.
 This issue can happen when the username you provided during your login to https://aad.lookout.com  is not a member of the Azure AD Group defined for having access to Lookout MTP.

 Lookout MTP is configured to only allows users from a configured AAD group to have access.
 The group information was provided to Lookout MTP support for configuration.
 If you are unsure which group is configured to have access, contact Lookout support.

+You can contact Lookout support through on the following methods:

+* email to enterprisesupport@lookout.com
+* Login to the  MTP  Console, and navigate to the Support page.
+* Go to:  https://enterprise.support.lookout.com/hc/en-us/requests and make a support request.
 ### Unable to sign in errors
 You may see the following error when the Azure AD global admin user has not accepted the initial Lookout setup.